Casehopper/intern-project/README.md

   - Media covering author's accomplishments

 All documents listed above can be found in the 'files' directory included with this project.
 All URLs mentioned above can be found in the file called "websites.csv" as table with two columns: **Description** and **Url**. **Description** will contain a brief description of the contents of the page listed and **Url** will contain a single url directing you to the appropriate page.
 For websites, feel free to only use a subset of the subpages if you deem it appropriate.
-This curation need not be done programmatically.
+The selection of the websites need not be done programmatically (you can manually select the pages you want to use).
+However, the information extraction from the selected websites must be done programmatically.

-2. **Template Completion**: Insert the gathered information into the appropriate placeholders in the template.
+2. **Template Completion**: Insert the extracted information into the appropriate placeholders in the template.
 Ensure that the inserted information makes sense in the context of the surrounding text and that the completed letter is coherent.
 The output letter should be in markdown format.
 The process of creating this insertion should be programmatic (i.e., You should write code to fill in the letter rather than filling it yourself).

 ## Resources